RyanBhojwani/2024-US-Election-Monte-Carlo-Simulation/README.md

 State,Votes,in_data,Default_Vote
 AL,9,F,Trump
 ```
-Default vote is N/A if in_data is True.
+Default vote is N/A if in_data is True

 ## Methodology